Mixing is hard for triangle-free reflexive graphs: Computing the basis of

-Now, by Lemma \ref{lem:SiBasis}, we can assume that the copy of $Z$ is in an $\NT$-basis of each $S^i_3$, so applying Lemma \ref{lem:hjoin1} when we construct $G_{i+1}$ from $G_i$ we get an $\NT$-basis of $G_{i+1}$ by adding any two of the cycles in $\ccB^{i+1}$ to our $\NT$-basis of $G_i$.
-It follows that for any choice of two cycles in $\ccB^i$ for each $i$, there is an $\NT$-basis of $\Ga[2]$ containing these cycles.
-At this point $\sT$ is still a tree, so has an empty $\NT$-basis $\ccB_T$.
-The following statement is therefore true: \begin{quote} For any two cycles $C, C'$ in $\ccB$ there is an $\NT$-basis $\ccB^*$ of $\Ga[2]$ with
+Now, by Lemma \ref{lem:SiBasis}, we can assume that the copy of $\ZS$ in each of the $S^i_3$ is in its basis, so applying Lemma \ref{lem:hjoin1} when we construct $G_{i+1}$ from $G_i$ we get a basis of $G_{i+1}$ by adding any two of the cycles in $\ccB^{i+1}$ to our basis of $G_i$.
+It follows that for any choice of two cycles in $\ccB^i$ for each $i$, there is a basis of $\Ga[2]$ containing these cycles.
+At this point $\sT$ is still a tree, so has an empty basis $\ccB_T$.
+The following statement is therefore true: \begin{quote} For any two cycles $C, C'$ in $\ccB$ there is a basis $\ccB^*$ of $\Ga[2]$ with

 \end{quote}